HAVE YOU BEEN DENIED A COVID-19 VACCINE EXEMPTION BY YOUR DOCTOR OR HAS YOUR EMPLOYER REJECTED YOUR EXEMPTION?

-Below is an excerpt from the “ATAGI expanded guidance on acute major medical conditions that warrant a temporary medical exemption relevant for COVID-19 vaccines” document, updated on 25th February 2022.
+Below is an excerpt from the “ATAGI expanded guidance on acute major medical conditions that warrant a temporary medical exemption relevant for COVID-19 vaccines” document, updated on 29th April 2022 (previously 25th April).

 An exemption should not be given when an alternative COVID-19 vaccine is available and when completing the medical exemption (IM011) form all COVID-19 brands must be selected.

 • For an mRNA COVID-19 vaccine, inflammatory cardiac illness within the past 3 months, e.g.,myocarditis or pericarditis; acute rheumatic fever or acute rheumatic heart disease (i.e., with active myocardial inflammation); or acute decompensated heart failure

 o Acute major medical condition (e.g. undergoing major surgery or hospital admission for a serious illness).

 – Typically, these are time-limited conditions (or the medical treatment for them is time limited).

 o SARS-CoV-2 infection, where vaccination should be deferred for 3 months after a confirmed infection.
 The next scheduled dose should be given as soon as possible after the 3-month period.

 – Ensure when reporting this temporary medical deferral to the AIR that you choose the category ‘acute major medical illness’ and that it is not for a duration longer than 4 months.